-The funny business just got funnier and more lucrative.
+The funny business just got funnier - and more lucrative.
 New kid on the block at the New York Stock Exchange is a Bloomberg company, Pranks Incorporated, which has developed a sophisticated online Prank Exchange permitting investors to buy and sell shares in hoaxes.
-For World Laughter Day on May 2 this year, the Exchange is inviting jokesters from all over the world to download their prankster ideas, and site visitors are invited to vote for the funniest.
+For World Laughter Day on May 2 this year, the Exchange is inviting jokesters from all over the world to download their prankster ideas, and site visitors are invited to vote for the funniest. to vote for the funniest.

 Can't believe what you're reading?
-Don't blame vou!
-Just kidding, April Fool to vou!
+Don't blame you!
+Just kidding.
+April Fool to you!
 Yep, it's that time of the year again, so look out for more April Fools' Day hoaxes.
 Especially online.
 Lots of respected institutions pulled their website visitors' legs on April 1 last year, startling followers with their antics.
-YouTube posted all their videos upside-down; Wikipedia posted a home page with a featured article about a Museum of Bad Art in Boston US: Hotels.com announced it was the first to offer bookings for hotel suites on the moon; and even The Guardian. respected bastion of British journalism for 189 years, fooled its readers - briefly - when it announced
+YouTube posted all their videos upside-down; Wikipedia posted a home page with a featured article about a Museum of Bad Art in Boston, US; Hotels.com announced it was the first to offer bookings for hotel suites on the moon; and even The Guardian, respected bastion of British journalism for 189 years, fooled its readers e It's that es time of the year again: look out for April Fool hoaxes briefly - when it announced that it would be switching exclusively to publishing on twitter.com.
+In future, it reported, all its news stories would be told in 140 characters or fewer.

-It's that

-time of the

-out for April

-Fool hoaxes

-that it would be switching exclusively to publishing on twitter.com.
-In future, it reported, all year again: look its news stories would be told in 140 characters or fewer

 So!
 You have been warned.
 Ha ha!